How do we protect what we love; this place, our families, the orca, the salmon, eagles and raven, the many species that make the Salish Sea home?

 We must prevent industry from ravaging the land and sea.

-We must assert our rights and honor our responsibilities as a community to protect our local ecosystem.
+We must assert our rights and honor our responsibilities to protect the natural communities of the Salish Sea.